Eimaen/MusixmatchClientLib/README.md

 client.UpdateUserProfileFavouriteArtists(new List<int>() { client.ArtistSearch("Camellia").First().ArtistId }); // Set favourite artists
 client.UpdateUserProfileFavouriteGenres(new List<int>() { client.GetMusicGenres().Where(genre => genre.MusicGenreName.ToLower() == "hardcore").First().MusicGenreId }); // Set favourite genres
 ```
+### Missions
+The cool stuff is, now the library supports [musixmatch missions](https://curators.musixmatch.com).
+The implementation is pretty raw tho, so feel free to contact me and give feedback via issues page or directly either via [Discord](https://discordapp.com/users/394601924881809408) or [Telegram](https://t.me/eimaen).
+Here are some quick examples on how to use the API:

 **Get mission tracks:**
 ```C#